Are you responsible for any technology in your school? If so, my guess is you are considered your family’s resident tech support expert.

 This post is going to focus on the Remote Support feature.

-The first step to connecting to a remote computer is to have the user go to remotedesktop.google.com/support.
-The first time the user uses Remote Desktop they will need to install the Chrome Remote Desktop extension.
+The first time the user uses Remote Desktop, they will need to install Chrome Remote Desktop.
 They can do so by clicking the down arrow in the Get Support box.

 Once installed, the down arrow is replaced by a Generate Code button.

-Once you click Generate Code, a 12 digit code will appear on the Get Support section.
+Have the user click Generate Code.
+A 12-digit code will appear in the Get Support section.
 You will also see a countdown which begins at 5 minutes.
-This is a one time use code and if it isn’t used to connect with in the 5 minute window, the code expires.
+This is a one-time use code and if it isn’t used to connect within the 5-minute window, the code expires.

 On Your Side

-To end the the session you can click Disconnect from your computer or Shop Sharing on the remote computer.
+The Chrome Remote Desktop session will now begin.
+You’ll be able to see the user’s screen(s) and control their computer as well.
+To end the session you can click Disconnect from your computer or Shop Sharing on the remote computer.